-This article will chronicle the history of the Asia-Pacific branch of the International Consortium on Social Development (ICSDAP).
-It will describe strategic decisions and actions, taken in response to several opportunities and challenges faced by ICSDAP, that led to its successful growth.
-Drawing on secondary data (e-mails, minutes, and conference proceedings) and the author’s relevant observations and experiences, it will document the details of organizing six conferences along with associated activities over a period of twelve years.
-Further, it will include a reflective note describing the issues and possibilities of sustaining the branch and shedding some light on future directions and potential developments.
+This article chronicles the history of the Asia-Pacific branch of the International Consortium for Social Development (ICSDAP).
+It describes strategic decisions and actions, taken in response to several opportunities and challenges faced by ICSDAP that led to its successful growth.
+Drawing on secondary data (e-mails, minutes, and conference proceedings) and the author’s relevant observations and experiences, it documents the details of organizing six conferences along with associated activities over a period of twelve years.
+Further, it includes a reflective note describing the issues and possibilities of sustaining the branch and shedding some light on future directions and potential developments.
 This documented history of the Asia-Pacific branch of ICSD and the author’s reflections and analysis have implications for developing and sustaining ICSD and its branches and similar organizations that have worldwide or regional reach.

 |Number of pages||30|

 |Journal||Social Development Issues: alternative approaches to global human needs|

 |Publication status||Published - 2017|